 In connection with the initial public offering, we used \$517 million of proceeds from the offering along with \$57 million of available cash to redeem the Holdings Floating Rate Notes, the Holdings PIK Notes and 35% of the Holdings Discount Notes on June 15, 2005.
 In connection with the redemption, we were required to pay redemption premiums of \$10 million and \$9 million, respectively, which were paid on June 15, 2005 and recorded as a loss on the repayment of the notes in the consolidated statement of operations for the year ended September 30, 2005.
 We also wrote off the remaining balance of debt-issuance costs of \$12 million related to the notes redeemed and the remaining unamortized original issue discount of \$4 million related to the Holdings PIK Notes.
-Such amounts, \$35 million in the aggregate, were recorded as a loss on the repayment of the notes in the consolidated statement of operations and Liquidity" for more information.
+Such amounts, \$35 million in the aggregate, were recorded as a loss on the repayment of the notes in the consolidated statement of operations for the twelve months ended September 30, 2005.
+See "-Financial Condition and Liquidity" for more information.